 This isn’t technically correct – but it’s really a completely different movement than your standard bench press.
 It eliminates the use of the lower body in the movement, and can be good for people with injuries or as an assistance exercise.

 I’ve seen it the most in bodybuilding routines.
-We recommend you stick to benching like a superhero until you master the movement.
+We recommend you stick to the bench press form we presented until you master the movement.

-While the bench press is a great way to build strength, but out of the big 4, it is the lift that has the most alternatives available.
+The bench press is a great way to build strength.
+But out of the big 4, it is the lift that has the most alternatives available.

 So, what kind of benching questions do you have for us!?